FelipeSeiberlich/neglected-things/README.md

 users who prefer to learn more about the website before proceeding to a particular feature.
 Utilising the visual thematic of the chess board, the section is highlighted with a chess piece icon, and it is separated from the adjacent “Steps” section by a related chess piece image.
+Once implemented, a link at the end of this section will lead users to the About page for more information about Neglected Things' history.
+At this stage of the project the text in blue is to signalize the intention and illustrate how would look like.

 ![Neglected Things' Nav-About](documentation/nav-about1.png)